ndierckx/NOVOPlasty/README.md

 NOVOPlasty is a de novo assembler for short circular genomes.</br>
 For the moment NOVOPlasty only supports whole genome Illumina paired-end reads as input.

+<strong>Last updates: 31/07/16</strong>
+- Improved merging of contigs with the 'chloro2' option
+- Resolved bugs for the 'chloro2' option
+- Generates a seperate fasta file for each assembly option (for 'chloro2' and 'mito')

 # Contact

 Any issues/requests/problems/comments can be posted on [Github issues](https://github.com/ndierckx/NOVOPlasty/issues) and I will try to reply the same day.